akashsparsh17/Offensive-Linux-Privilege-Escalation/Escalate_via_SQL_on_root_(UDF) 1a37593abbbf80d7a693de174fabf2b0.md

 udp6       0      0 fe80::a00:27ff:fe0a:546 :::*                                -
 ```

-#MYSQL running on local host
+#MYSQL is running on local host

 List running process using ps and grep “mysql”